W. B. Yeats

 STANZA SIX

-In Stanza Six he prays that his daughter may have the gift of stability.
-May she have no purpose other than dispensing joy to those around her; may she be merry and enjoy the life’s richness, not need to wander in search of fulfilment, but may she take delight in being one place.
-These wishes develop through a metaphor, Aa flourishing hidden tree,@ and similes: Alike the linnet,@ (a song-bird; birds are another frequent symbol in Yeats=s poetry, often signifying lightness of spirit); and Alike some green laurel@ (a tree whose leaves in the Greek and Roman worlds symbolised victory in war and creation in the arts, including poetry).
+In Stanza Six the poet prays that his daughter may have the gift of stability; may she have no purpose other than dispensing joy to those around her; may she be merry and enjoy life’s richness; may she not need to wander in search of fulfilment, but find delight in being one place.
+These wishes develop through a metaphor, “a flourishing hidden tree,” and similes: “like the linnet,” (a song-bird; birds are another frequent symbol in Yeats’s poetry, often signifying lightness of spirit); and “like some green laurel” (a tree whose leaves in the Greek and Roman worlds symbolised victory in war, sport and the arts, including poetry).

-The poem has attained the insight that accomplishment and true love for others does not necessarily consist in benevolent outward activity.
-An inner state of contentment and light-heartedness can be a greater gift to those around us.
+The poem has arrived at the insight that true accomplishment and love for others does not consist necessarily of benevolent outward activity.
+Inner contentment and light-heartedness can be a greater gift to those around us.

 STANZA SEVEN